Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: Abstract

 \section{Abstract}

-As chain-of-thought (CoT) has become central to scaling reasoning capabilities in large language models (LLMs), it has also emerged as a promising tool for interpretability, suggesting the opportunity to understand model decisions through verbalized reasoning.
+As chain of thought (CoT) has become central to scaling reasoning capabilities in large language models (LLMs), it has also emerged as a promising tool for interpretability, suggesting the opportunity to understand model decisions through verbalized reasoning.
 However, the utility of CoT toward interpretability depends upon its faithfulness---whether the model's stated reasoning reflects the underlying decision process.
 We provide mechanistic evidence that instruction-tuned models often determine their answer before generating CoT.
 Training linear probes on residual stream activations at the last token before CoT, we can predict the model's final answer with $>$0.9 AUC on most tasks.
-We find that these directions are not only predictive, but also causal: steering activations along the probe direction flips model answers in over 50\% of cases, significantly exceeding orthogonal baselines.
-When steering induces \emph{incorrect} answers, we observe two distinct failure modes: \emph{non-entailment} (stating correct premises but drawing unsupported conclusions) and \emph{confabulation} (fabricating false premises).
+We find that these directions are not only predictive, but also causal: steering activations along the probe direction often flips model answers, with flip rates substantially exceeding norm-matched orthogonal baselines across most model--dataset pairs.
+When steering induces \emph{incorrect} answers, we observe two distinct failure modes: \emph{confabulation} (fabricating false premises) and \emph{non-entailment} (stating correct premises but drawing unsupported conclusions).
 While post-hoc reasoning may be instrumentally useful when the model has a correct pre-CoT belief, these failure modes suggest it can result in undesirable behaviors when reasoning from a false belief.